A universal characterization of higher algebraic K-theory: Abstract

 \section{Abstract}

-In this paper we establish a universal characterization of higher algebraic $K$-theory in the setting of stable $\i$-categories.
-Specifically, we prove that connective algebraic $K$-theory is the universal {\em additive} invariant, \ie the universal functor with values in a stable presentable $\i$-category which inverts Morita equivalences, preserves filtered colimits, and satisfies Waldhausen's additivity theorem.
+In this paper we establish a universal characterization of higher algebraic $K$-theory in the setting of small stable $\i$-categories.
+Specifically, we prove that connective algebraic $K$-theory is the universal {\em additive} invariant, \ie the universal functor with values in spectra which inverts Morita equivalences, preserves filtered colimits, and satisfies Waldhausen's additivity theorem.
 Similarly, we prove that non-connective algebraic $K$-theory is the universal {\em localizing} invariant, \ie the universal functor that moreover satisfies the ``Thomason-Trobaugh-Neeman'' localization theorem.

-To show the latter result, we extend Schlichting's axiomatization of non-connective algebraic $K$-theory to produce a functor of structured ring spectra (and more generally stable $\i$-categories).
-In addition, by adapting the standard cosimplicial affine space to the setting of stable categories, we generalize the classical notion of {\em algebraic homotopy invariance} and prove that Karoubi-Villamayor's algebraic $K$-theory is the universal additive homotopy invariant and that Weibel's homotopy $K$-theory is the universal localizing homotopy invariant.

-In order to prove these results, we construct and study various stable symmetric monoidal $\i$-categories of ``non-commutative motives''; one associated to additivity, another to localization and the remaining two to the respective homotopy invariant versions.
-In these $\i$-categories, Waldhausen's $\Sdot$ construction corresponds to the suspension functor and the various algebraic $K$-theory spectra becomes corepresentable by the unit object in the corresponding $\infty$-category.
-Moreover, these $\infty$-categories are enriched over Waldhausen's $A$-theory of a point and the homotopy $K$-theory of the sphere spectrum, respectively.
+To prove these results, we construct and study two stable $\i$-categories of ``non-commutative motives''; one associated to additivity and another to localization.
+In these stable $\i$-categories, Waldhausen's $\Sdot$ construction corresponds to the suspension functor and connective and non-connective algebraic $K$-theory spectra become corepresentable by the non-commutative motive of the sphere spectrum.
+In particular, the algebraic $K$-theory of every scheme, stack, and ring spectrum can be recovered from these categories of non-commutative motives.
+In the case of a connective ring spectrum $R$, we prove moreover that its negative $K$-groups are isomorphic to the negative $K$-groups of the ordinary ring $\pi_0R$.

-To work with these categories, we establish comparison theorems between the category of spectral categories localized at the ``Morita equivalences'' and the category of small idempotent-complete stable $\i$-categories.
+In order to work with these categories of non-commutative motives, we establish comparison theorems between the category of spectral categories localized at the Morita equivalences and the category of small idempotent-complete stable $\i$-categories.
 We also explain in detail the comparison between the $\i$-categorical version of Waldhausen $K$-theory and the classical definition.